How/where do I resupply?

-- Coral Pass – very difficult trail/route with a potentially dangerous river ford and cross country climb over a high pass.
+- Coral Pass – very difficult trail/route with a potentially dangerous river ford, cross country climb over a high pass, and some moderate scrambling.
 Only attempt in good weather.

-- Caledonia Lake – avoid highway-side walk on mostly easy trail with a small moderate section of bushwhacking.
+- Caledonia Lake – avoid highway-side walk on mostly easy trail with a short moderate section of bushwhacking.

-- Mount Robson – alternate northern terminus of the GDT, easy hiking on spectacular trail.
+- Mount Robson – original northern terminus of the GDT, easy hiking on spectacular trail.

 - Jackpine High Route (Jackpine Pass to Jackpine Mountain Trail) – easy to moderate alpine route on some existing horse trail.
 More scenic than the main route in the valley below.